11 NCERT CBSE Political Science 2 Freedom

 Explanation

 The text states, 'In its essence, the struggle for freedom represents the desire of people to be in control of their own lives and destinies and to have the opportunity to express themselves freely through their choices and activities.'
+This highlights self-determination as the core aspect.

 Q2